Buckminsterfullerene02/UE-Modding-Tools/README.md

 Tools that can load mods into the game.
 * **[CU]** [Unreal Engine Mod Loader](https://github.com/RussellJerome/UnrealModLoader) - Written by **RussellJerome**
     - A tool used to load Blueprint and basic SDK based C++ Mods for Unreal Engine 4 games
+* [DLL Plugin Loader](https://github.com/c0dycode/DLLPluginLoader) - Written by **c0dycode**
+    - Loads various other DLLs if an application/game tried to load a certain DLL which is not actually being used/required

 ## Unlockers
 Unlocks features that are usually disabled in shipping UE games.